OpenWaterAnalytics/epanet-python/README.md

 ## Contents
+* owa-epanet - the thinnest of SWIG-generated wrappers for EPANET.
 * epanet-module - A ctypes based wrapper for the EPANET Toolkit (with support for reading EPANET binary output files).
 * epanet-python - SWIG based wrappers for the EPANET Toolkit and Output libraries.
 * ...

 ## Motivation
 These Python wrappers for EPANET are available to developers interested in building higher level functionality on top.
 Starting with a clean, auto-generated python API wrapper is a good foundation for building more abstractions.
-This also intersects with the near-term needs of the GUI work (which uses python and QT) - SWIG-wrapping will mean that the epanet library becomes scriptable from within the GUI.
+SWIG-wrapping will mean that the epanet library becomes scriptable from within a GUI.

 Another benefit of auto-generating the wrapper is that it's fairly unambiguous; nobody's personal preferences get involved until we get to slightly higher-level abstractions, but everyone can share and benefit from the foundational SWIG layer.